Top

 WHY CHOOSE RAMIREZ & COOPER?

+At Ramirez & Cooper, Inc., our team has successfully handled thousands of cases across a broad spectrum of criminal offenses, from misdemeanors to serious felonies, in both state and federal courts.
+We understand the anxiety and fear that come with being arrested, and we are here to guide you through the complexities of the criminal justice system.
 The attorneys at Ramirez & Cooper, Inc. have a thorough understanding of the legal proceedings and criminal statutes.
 We are able to give our clients the resources, advocacy and legal advice they need to be successful inside and outside the courtroom.
 Our legal team will stand by your side every step of the way and always keep you updated on the status of your case.
 We handle criminal cases throughout Washington state.
 Let us build a case strategy for you or your loved one, we may be able to take action before charges are even filed.

 • Over 30 Years’ of Combined Legal Experience